gopala-kr/a-week-in-wild-ai/05-ai-in-robotics/README.md

 [Back to top](#contents)

-- [sTANFORD: Artificial Intelligence and Economic Growth ](https://web.stanford.edu/~chadj/AI.pdf)
+- [STANFORD: Artificial Intelligence and Economic Growth ](https://web.stanford.edu/~chadj/AI.pdf)
 - [On AI and Robotics
 Developing policy for the Fourth Industrial Revolution](https://policyatmanchester.shorthandstories.com/on_ai_and_robotics/index.html)